buildtesters/buildtest/docs/getting_started.rst

 buildtest can automatically detect Buildspecs based on filepath and directory so if you know location to where Buildspecs are located you can specify a directory.
-For instance, we can build all Buildspecs in a directory ``system`` as follows
+For instance, we can build all Buildspecs in a directory ``examples/openacc`` as follows

 .. program-output:: cat docgen/getting_started/buildspec-directory.txt